The greater also serves for the lesser?

 Fear not!
 No room even for a boogie man!

 The biggest advantage would be economic and environmental friendliness.
 It’s not only about initial and fixed costs like construction, rent, tax, etc. You won’t waste your money to buy things you don’t need because you don’t have a storage space in a small house.
 When I worked as a government official destined to move like every year, my decision to buy something was always severe because I didn’t know the size of a house provided by the government for the next post.
+Now, I’m selling furniture, but ironically, furniture was the last thing that I wanted to buy when I was a government official.
 Oh, I almost forgot to tell you.
 There’s another funny advantage.
 You can be more tolerant to horror movies because there’s no space for monsters to hide.

 Owning a big house is like paying for a space for unnecessary things